skyarkhangel/Hardcore-SK/Mods/Minerals/README.md

 -   Landscape: somewhat rocky and lots of cover
 -   Beauty: high

-Marble is a metamorphic rock of metled and recrystallized limestone.
+Marble is a metamorphic rock of melted and recrystallized limestone.
 It is often used in decorative applications but is also quite hard.

-### Basalt
+### Basalt (Nature Pretty Sweet mod required)

 -   Hit points / time to mine: high
 -   Chunk drop rate: low